-A fascinating amount of theoretical work has been done on hexagonal systems, but here we only briefly mention some areas of this research.
-Two of the central problems are to find the number of perfect matchings (or Kekulé structures) of a hexagonal system and to try to relate this number to physico-chemical properties of the underlying compound [3, 4].
+An amount of fascinating theoretical work has been done on hexagonal systems, but here we only briefly mention some areas of this research.
+Two of the central problems are finding the number of perfect matchings (or Kekulé structures) of a hexagonal system and trying to relate this number to physico-chemical properties of the underlying compound [3,4].
 Interactions among the Kekulé structures of a given benzenoid hydrocarbon turned out to be important as well.
 One way to model these interactions is by means of the so called resonance graph (or Z-transformation graph).
-These resonance graphs have a nice structure and interesting properties [5-9] and their definition offers several possibilities for generalizations [10, 11].
+These resonance graphs have a nice structure and interesting properties [5-9] and their definition offers several possibilities for generalizations [10,11].
+Randić [12,13] used the alternating cycles (or conjugated circuits) of a hexagonal system to estimate the resonance energy of the benzenoid hydrocarbon.

-An edge is fixed if it belongs to all or none of the perfect matchings.
-Hence, an edge is not fixed if and only if it belongs to an alternating cycle.
-Randić [12, 13] used alternating cycles (or conjugated circuits) to estimate resonance energies of benzenoid hydrocarbons.
 In 1991, Zhang and Chen [14] characterized hexagonal systems without fixed edges.
 They proved:

-Theorem 1.1 [14] Let H be a Kekuléan hexagonal system.
-Then the following statements are equivalent.
+Theorem 1.1 ([14]).
+Let H be a Kekuléan hexagonal system.
+Then the following statements are equivalent: (i) H has no fixed edges,